-10. The release of classified material includes the presentation of briefings or demonstrations using the SIE that include the display of classified software or information.
+10. The release of classified material at PROTECTED or above includes the presentation of briefings or demonstrations using the SIE that include the display of classified software or information.

 USB Drives

 11. These devices are for data transfer purposes only; they are not to be used as a storage medium.